SE-UP/RSE-UP/_sources/chapters/working_in_teams.md

 3. Questions about how to use the software, how parts of the project work, or its future directions.
-    These can eventually turn into bug reports or feature requests, and can often be recycled as documentation.
+    These can eventually turn into bug reports or feature requests and can often be recycled as documentation.

 > **Helping Users Find Information**